Descendants of Thomas Anthony Hellegers

 5. Anne (married Ted Main; she died ca. 1998; they had one child)

-6. Nell (or Nellie), 31 August 1913 - 06 October 1994 (she was about one years old when her mother died; she never married; lived with her sister Anne and brother-in-law Ted)
+6. Nell (or Nellie), 31 August 1913 - 06 October 1994 (she was about one years old when her mother died; she never married; lived with her sister Anne and brother in law Ted)

 4) Bella, born 19 August 1878, died 25 February 1945.
 She married Charles Swift.
 They raised two stepsons: Richard and Tunis.